specticole/CS308CellSociety/doc/DESIGN.md

 write is the advanceCellState method of the CellularAutomatonRule class -- this method needs to know all the details of the particular simulation, and apply them appropriately to a given central cell of a Moore neighborhood.
+In addition, if there are simulation-specific parameters, those will be read in as Strings from the XML file, so the setGameSpecifics method in CellularAutomatonRule is responsible for parsing that String.
 Once these classes are written, add them to the cellsociety.model.rules.Index class and they will be automatically loaded by the Controller's XML loader.